Certifying Quantum States with Uniform Measurements: Uniform measurements

-\emph{Uniform measurements.---} Before demonstrating the utility of uniform measurements for certification, we now characterize their capacity.
-For the sake of illustration, we first restrict ourselves to uniform measurements of qubits in the $x-z$ plane.
-Generalization to an arbitrary direction on the Bloch sphere is straightforward.
+Before demonstrating the utility of uniform measurements for certification, we now characterize their capacity. \begin{definition} [Uniform measurements] We call a quantum measurement a uniform measurement if it applies a global parallel single-qubit rotation $\bigotimes_{i=1}^n U$ before doing the computational basis measurement. \end{definition}